WLWI (AM)

 WLWI (1440 kHz, "News Radio 1440") is an AM radio station licensed to serve Montgomery, Alabama, United States.
 The station is owned by Cumulus Media and the license is held by Cumulus Licensing, LLC.
 The WLWI studios are located on the third floor of The Colonial Financial Center in downtown Montgomery, and the transmitter tower is in Montgomery's southside.

-It broadcasts a news/talk radio format to the Montgomery metropolitan area.
-Notable local programming includes "Decisions" with retired Army Sergeant Kevin Elkins and "Tactics" with former national debate champion and minister Caleb Colquitt.
-Notable syndicated programming includes Mark Levin, Rush Limbaugh, The Sean Hannity Show, The Daily Wire, and Michael Savage.
-Overnight, the station broadcasts the syndicated Red Eye Radio.
-The station also carries all 140 games of the local Minor League Baseball team the Montgomery Biscuits.
+Prior to going silent in March 2025, WLWI broadcast a news/talk format to the Montgomery metropolitan area.
+Notable local programming included "Decisions" with retired Army Sergeant Kevin Elkins and "Tactics" with former national debate champion and minister Caleb Colquitt.
+Notable syndicated programming included Mark Levin, Rush Limbaugh, The Sean Hannity Show, The Daily Wire, and Michael Savage.
+Overnight, the station broadcast the syndicated Red Eye Radio.
+The station also carried all 140 games of the local Minor League Baseball team the Montgomery Biscuits.

 History

 The beginning

 This station, the oldest radio station in Montgomery and the fourth oldest in Alabama, began broadcasting as WSFA on April 30, 1930.
 Montgomery's next oldest, WCOV (now WGMP), didn't begin broadcasting until February 1939.
 The radio station's callsign, intended to promote Montgomery's city air field, stood for "With the South's Finest Airport".
 A formerly-affiliated Montgomery television station (then WSFA-TV, now simply WSFA) still holds this historic callsign.

 WSFA was originally operated under the ownership of the Montgomery Broadcasting Company, Inc., a partnership between local businessmen Howard Pill and Gordon Persons.
 Persons, who stepped down as president of the company in 1939, would go on to serve as the forty-third governor of Alabama from 1951 to 1955.

 Country music legend Hank Williams got his start as a professional musician in 1936 with regular appearances on WSFA.
 It was during this period that he formed his longtime backing band, the Drifting Cowboys.
 Southern Gospel family group the Speer Family joined the station in 1941 until they moved on to Nashville, Tennessee, in 1946.